-The Group aims to ensure the appropriate standard of environmental care is achieved, and in doing so, that it is aware of and complies with all environmental legislation.
-The directors of the Company are not aware of any breach of environmental legislation for the year under review.
+The Group aims to ensure the appropriate standard of environmental care is achieved, and in doing so, that it is aware of and intends to comply with all environmental legislation.

 REMUNERATION REPORT (Audited)

 The information provided in this remuneration report has been audited as required by section 308(3C) of the Corporations Act 2001.